Three Great Cycling Rides in Sonoma County

 Together, we can protect and preserve the beauty and natural resources of Sonoma County for generations to come.
 Check out our page on Sustainable Travel, and look over the Leave No Trace Seven Principles.

 The best thing is that there's something wonderful for every level of rider.
 If you're a rank beginner or a family with young kids, there are plenty of fun — and flat! — routes to keep novices happy.
 And if you're a veteran of Race Across America or the USA Pro Challenge Professional Cycling Race — well, you will love the challenge of Monte Rio's King Ridge.

 The Santa Rosa Cycling Club, a social and recreational organization of about 1,600 Sonoma County cycling enthusiasts, offers a list of 10 rides in Sonoma County that range from easy to challenging.
 Here are three to check out:

-- Dry Creek, Alexander Valley (Easy): SRCC calls this the essential, definitive Wine Country ride and notes that it's appropriate for entry-level riders.
-Read a description or download the route map.
+Santa Rosa Cycling Club calls this the essential, definitive Wine Country ride and notes that it's appropriate for entry-level riders.
+Some wonderful stops along the way are Quivira Vineyards & Winery on West Dry Creek Road, Pedroncelli Winery on Canyon Road, and the town of Geyserville for lunch.
+Read a description of the Dry Creek ride or download the Dry Creek route map.

-Written by Sonoma Insider Suzie Rodriguez
+Written by Sonoma County Insider Suzie Rodriguez.